Exkimo99/Rakamin-x-Home-Credit/README.md

 # Rakamin-x-Home-Credit
-this a project from Rakamin x Kominfo Virtual Internship Data Scientist at Home Credit
+This a project from Rakamin x Kominfo Virtual Internship Data Scientist at Home Credit